pagkly/Zed/Investopedia3/Organizational Economics Definition.md

 Organizational Economics Definition
 ## What is Organizational Economics?

-Organizational economics is a branch of [applied economics](https://www.investopedia.com/terms/a/applied-economics.asp) that studies the [transactions](https://www.investopedia.com/terms/t/transaction.asp) occurring within individual firms, as opposed to the transactions that occur within the greater market.
-Organizational economics is broken down into three major subfields: [agency theory](https://www.investopedia.com/terms/a/agencytheory.asp), transaction cost economics and [property rights](https://www.investopedia.com/terms/p/property_rights.asp) theory.
+Organizational economics is a branch of [[applied economics]](https://www.investopedia.com/terms/a/applied-economics.asp) that studies the [[transactions]](https://www.investopedia.com/terms/t/transaction.asp) occurring within individual firms, as opposed to the transactions that occur within the greater market.
+Organizational economics is broken down into three major subfields: [[agency theory]](https://www.investopedia.com/terms/a/agencytheory.asp), transaction cost economics and [[property rights]](https://www.investopedia.com/terms/p/property_rights.asp) theory.
 Courses in organizational economics are usually taught at the graduate or doctoral level.

 ### Key Takeaways